-Ronny Rojas is an award winning Costa Rican investigative journalist.
+Ronny Rojas is an award-winning Costa Rican investigative journalist.
 He has spent much of his career working on complex cross-border collaborative projects with newsrooms in the United States and Latin America.
-He is a contributor to the Centro Latinoamericano de Investigación Periodística (CLIP) and Univision Noticias.
+He is currently a reporter at Noticias Telemundo, covering Latino communities in the U.S. and stories from Central America.

 Previously, he worked as Data and Investigations editor for Univision Noticias Digital in Miami, where he founded the first Spanish language fact-checking platform in the US.
 He also worked as editor for the Organized Crime and Corruption Reporting Project (OCCRP) and was part of the investigative unit of Costa Rica’s La Nación newspaper.